TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 So, what’s the good news for travel writers?

-I’m erring on the side of pessimism because I am writing this for Transitions Abroad, a publication that is known for providing the unvarnished truth, refreshingly free from hype.
+I'm erring on the side of pessimism because I am writing this for Transitions Abroad, a publication known for providing the unvarnished truth, refreshingly free from hype.
 But, of course, travel writing can be a lot of fun.
-I would never have learned as much as I have about the places I’ve been and the people I have written about if I hadn’t had a reason to really dive in.
-Travel writing has taken me to places I probably never would have gone: a sadhu’s den in the Himalayas, a mystical mountain sculpture garden in Korea, and deathly quiet places in the middle of the Bolivian desert—to name just a few.
+I would never have learned as much as I have about the places I've been and the people I have written about if I hadn't had a reason to dive in.
+Travel writing has taken me to places I probably never would have gone: a sadhu's den in the Himalayas, a mystical mountain sculpture garden in Korea, and deathly quiet places in the middle of the Bolivian desert — to name just a few.
 The check and the byline may have been the goal, but I always took the trips with the attitude that the money and glory were just the gravy.

 Get feedback whenever you can, especially on your “leads” (the first paragraph, which needs to grab people).
 Then take that feedback seriously.
 In the end, you may not be sipping cocktails in Tahiti, all expenses paid, but you’ll be getting paid at least something to do what you love…eventually.

-Travel Writing 2.0 2nd Edition
+Travel Writing 2.0 2nd Edition book cover.

-Cheapest Destinations travel blog
+Cheapest Destinations travel blog.

-A Better Life for Half the Price
+A Better Life for Half the Price book cover.

 Related Topics

-The Travel Writing Guide
+Travel Writing Guide

 Articles on Travel Writing by Travel Writers